-THE GOOD: Strong performance especially on general tasks.
-True Full HD screen.
+- Strong performance especially on general tasks

-THE BAD: Would do with a backlit keyboard.
+- Would do with a backlit keyboard.

 The desktop replacement category is pretty competitive right now, with plenty of manufacturers making sturdy, long-lasting laptops with fast, powerful processors: that were a few months back a preserve for the premium category.
 The HP 15-ay018nr fits right in: It’s among the few powerful systems you can currently get, but it still manages to earn our nod in performance benchmarks.